 The quick answer is no, a king can’t kill a king in chess.
 Moving the kings next to each other is not allowed in chess as it also puts the first king in check which is illegal.
 However, a king can checkmate another king indirectly.

-This can be done by either castling or moving the king away from the way of the attacking chess piece.
+This can be done by either casting or moving the king away from the way of the attacking chess piece.
 All these concepts are explained ahead in more detail.
 So to clarify all the concepts please continue reading till the end!

 What do you Mean by Putting Your King into Check?